grip-unina/TruFor/README.md

 We do not consider pixels close to the borders of the forged area in the ground truth, since in most cases they are not accurate.

+## CocoGlide dataset

+You can download the CocoGlide dataset [here](https://www.grip.unina.it/download/prog/TruFor/CocoGlide.zip).

 ## License

 Copyright (c) 2023 Image Processing Research Group of University Federico II of Naples ('GRIP-UNINA').